riksphp/predict-next-task/README.md

 ### Next Task Predictor (base-truths)

+This project is an Agentic AI Personal Assistant built as a Chrome Extension.
+Unlike typical assistants that wait for user prompts, this assistant can initiate interactions, suggesting the next meaningful task based on a unique foundation of philosophy + user context.

+The goal is not just productivity, but mindful productivity — where every suggestion is grounded in timeless truths.
 Minimal Chrome Extension (Manifest V3) built with React 18, TypeScript, Vite, and Tailwind CSS.

 - **Popup shows**: five base truths